Texas-Tim/CyberSecurityPractice/PicoCTF/1. Easy Challenges/Super SSH/README.md

 Using a Secure Shell (SSH) is going to be pretty important.

 ### Step-by-Step Walkthrough:
 As the title and description implies, the challenge is to properly SSH into the host.

+## Investigation - SSH
 Here's how to SSH into a host with a port identifier: `ssh -p 2222 user@host`

 With the following inputs for my instance